paulttt/Applied-DL-for-NLP/README.md

 We train our Model on a Google Cloud Computing platform using GPUs.

 ------------------------
-This project has been implemented by partly using ressources and codes of:
+This project has been implemented by partly using ressources and code of:

 https://github.com/SimonHegelich/ADL-NLP